You can have the best business idea in the world.

-In the most basic sense, CLTV is a metric used to indicate the total revenue a business is likely to expect from an average customer.
+In the most basic sense, customer lifetime value (CLV) is a metric used to indicate the total revenue a business is likely to expect from an average customer.
 It looks at the customer’s revenue value and then filters it through the company’s predicted customer lifespan.
 Companies can use this metric to quickly analyze the profitability of certain customer segments, which enhances their ability to target the right demographics.

 CLTV essentially tells businesses how much each customer is worth, not just in the short-run (i.e. the first purchase), but over their entire business relationship.
-Naturally, the longer a customer sticks around and the more loyalty they have, the greater their lifetime value is.
+Naturally, the longer a customer sticks around and the more customer loyalty they have, the greater their customer lifetime value is.
+In short, spend time on value-adding customer relationships when you know each customer is worth a great deal to you.

 In addition to providing clarity for the business, CLTV also acts as a motivator for serving customers well and encouraging loyalty through exceptional quality and service.

-In just a moment, I’ll walk you through how to calculate CLTV.
+In just a moment, I’ll walk you through how to calculate customer lifetime value (CLTV).
 (I’ll even give you a real-world example to help bring the equation to life.)
 But first, I want to dig a bit deeper and explain precisely why customer lifetime value matters on a granular level.
 Here are a few of the top benefits:

 Most businesses are pretty bad at doing the math required to understand how they’re really doing financially.
 It’s not that they’re incapable of doing the math, they just don’t know where to look or which metrics to use.

 We commonly see businesses spout off the cost to acquire a customer.
 This is a great start (and a very important metric).
-But in all honesty, customer acquisition cost (CAC) is useless information if you don’t know your CLTV.
+But in all honesty, customer acquisition cost (CAC) is useless information if you don’t know your customer lifetime value.

 CLTV brings your CAC to life.
 Suddenly, you’re not just staring at a number that tells you how much it costs to bring on a customer.
 Now you have the context of how much value that customer brings you in return.
 And when you compare the two, you know precisely how much to spend in order to grow.